Mark Hoppus: HiMyNameIsMark (2005, 2012–present)

 "HiMyNameIsMark" is a podcast that was set up in the wake of the Blink-182 hiatus by Hoppus, and can be found at HiMyNameIsMark.com.
 Every few weeks he released a show of songs by underground bands, interviews with band members and/or friends, and reminisces about happenings in his life.
 He is often joined on the show by his friends Chris Holmes (+44's engineer) and James Ingram (+44's assistant engineer).
 Hoppus has also created various side projects including "Hopp on Popp" where he reviews one of his favorite up and coming artists, some of which have been Matt & Kim, fun., and Japandroids.
 In late 2014, the podcast returned from a hiatus.

+In 2012, "HiMyNameIsMark" rebranded itself as a clothing company, selling apparel and accessories branded with an octopus logo.

 Hoppus on Music (2010–2012)

 On June 22, 2010, Fuse announced that Hoppus would be hosting his own weekly, one-hour television series entitled A Different Spin with Mark Hoppus.
 In relation to the press release, Hoppus stated "I am stoked to join the Fuse family and have a show where I can talk about a topic that I'm passionate about, music.
 More importantly, I'm excited to force millions of people to watch me on a weekly basis on national television."
 According to Fuse senior vice president of programming and development Sal LoCurto, "A Different Spin with Mark Hoppus was developed to complement the wide variety of music programming on Fuse – including live concerts, festival coverage and in-depth interview series with the biggest names in music.
 On August 5, Hoppus revealed the co-host of the show would be comedian Amy Schumer."

 The show focuses on music news, fun panel discussions and special reports from the show's correspondents.
 The show also features musical performances by both mainstream and emerging bands.
 The show officially premiered on September 16, 2010, on Fuse.
 The show's second season premiered in March 2011 and the show was re-titled Hoppus on Music.